grafov/broadcast/README.md

 # The broadcasting experiment

-Proof of concept for fast broadcasting pattern.
+Many writers, many readers.
+The each message should be read by each reader only once.
-No channels for workers, no sync.Mutexes.
+Proof of concept for fast broadcasting pattern on atomics and ring buffer.

-All data passing in place through ring buffer.
+No channels.
+No mutexes.